-Regular Hours (Labor Day - early June) 8 a.m. - 5 p.m.
+Regular Hours (Labor Day-early June) 8 a.m.-5 p.m.
 Monday-Friday

-Summer Hours 7:30 a.m. - 5 p.m.
-Monday-Thursday 7:30 - 11:30 a.m.
-Fridays
+Summer Hours 8 a.m.-5 p.m.
+Monday-Thursday

-As the oldest continuously operating two-year public college in the state of Washington (founded in 1925), Centralia College has a rich heritage of transfer, workforce & basic skills programs serving the community.
+As the oldest continuously operating two-year public college in the state of Washington (founded in 1925), Centralia College has a rich heritage of transfer, workforce and basic skills programs serving the community.
 We also offer bachelor degree programs.